20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Ledge trail with cliff dwellings and canyon walls

-Walnut Canyon is similar to Mesa Verde National Park in Colorado but on a much smaller scale and within 10 miles of Flagstaff.
-It is a wonderful place to get up close and follow in the footsteps of people who once lived here nearly a thousand years ago.
+Walnut Canyon is similar to Mesa Verde National Park in Colorado but on a much smaller scale.
+It’s a wonderful place to get up close and follow in the footsteps of people who once lived here nearly a thousand years ago.
+Don’t miss the Island Trail hike so you can see the most intact dwellings.

 • Hike the Rim Trail with your dog